 We can supply the school yacht at the standard charter rate or you can use your own yacht but it must be between 7m (23ft) and 24m (78ft) LOA and be in sound, seaworthy condition, equipped to the standard set out in the RYA book Cruising Yacht Safety (code C8).
 The boat must be equipped with a full up to date set of charts and navigational publications and be efficiently crewed, as the examiner will not take part in the management or take any responsibility for the boat during the exam.

-Consolidate what you have learnt by undertaking more sailing either on your own yacht, chartering or by joining a course under the Experience & Mile Building programme to gain valuable experience.
-Following this you should take the RYA/MCA YachtmasterTM Offshore Preparation week followed by the RYA/MCA YachtmasterTM Offshore Certificate of Competence Examination.
+Consolidate what you have learnt by undertaking more sailing either on your own yacht, chartering or by joining a course under the Experience & Mile Building program to gain valuable experience.
+Following this you should take the RYA/MCA YachtmasterTM Preparation week followed by the RYA/MCA YachtmasterTM Offshore Certificate of Competence Examination.